 I would like you to consider the Middle Ages when the Christian Church brutally murdered tens of thousands of witches (both women and men), displaying an appalling level of barbarity.
 From the Dalia Lama’s perspective, these evil men of the church should not be called Christians because they did not live up to the Dalia Lama’s ideals for Christianity.
 But back in the day, you can be assured that the Church positively sanctioned this bloodbath.
 By the same reasoning, the Catholic church could be absolved of responsibility for its paedophile priests because… paedophiles are automatically not priests and so it is no longer a Church problem.

-The simple fact is that religions on the whole, especially theistic religions, are not tolerate of opposing views, and their members can act in ways that are far from loving and compassionate when instructed to do so by their religious leaders and their scriptures.
+The simple fact is that religions on the whole, especially theistic religions, are not tolerant of opposing views, and their members can act in ways that are far from loving and compassionate when instructed to do so by their religious leaders and their scriptures.
 Even Tibetan Buddhism has a history of appalling violence, sexual predation and abuses of human rights.
 By distancing evil acts from religion, by definition, whitewashes those religions and absolves them of any responsibility for the consequences of their indoctrinations and their institutions.

 Today, the religion most associated with violence and terrorism is Islam.
 But politically correct governments and media outlets do everything they can to remove Islam from the equation of terrorism, reducing all these barbaric acts to the works of deranged and maniacal “radicals” and “terrorists”, and in the process they absolve Islam of any responsibility.
 This gives Islam a get-out-of-jail-free card that allows it to continue to churn out extremists that are hell-bent on destroying modern civilisation, while looking away and innocently labelling itself a "religion of peace".
 This whitewashing may be politically correct, but it escalates the problem by sweeping it under the carpet.